bebus77/CompTechQR/README.md

 the eigen_qr.c while matlib.c provides matrix utility functions. main.c is a small demo program which takes input from the input.txt file and runs qr decomposition and qr iterations.
-More details about the input and output format are specified in the main.c file.
+More details about the input and output format are specified inside the main.c file.
 Instructions for running demo:

 cd src